acdevick/PCHRAltertFile/README.md

 	- SQL all our data is in SSMS so I am very proficient in SQL.
 At my current employer we have a lot of Stored Procedures, and they are trying to get away from this and use more Entity Framework which is great for testing but yet you can do some powerful things in SQL, that I can write in a few min. that are not as easy to translate to EF.
 	- RedGate is awesome it is an extension for SSMS that makes all my SQL work a breeze, auto completes table joins, and has several sweet short cuts for common task, such as copy as in clause, scripting out table creates and many others.
 	- At the same time I really enjoy Linq and EF because I don't have to have all the translating and connection code that a SQL stored Procedure call would need
-	-I like .Net for all the documentation and support that exists vs. Java Script -Octopus and Team City are new to be but have been amazing to use, we just went through a huge Go Live where we deployed 7 apps all at once and the quick ability to fix a bug and approve the PR then get it into Prod by simply pushing a button was amazing.
+	-I  like .Net for all the documentation and support that exists vs. Java Script
+	- Octopus and Team City are new to be but have been amazing to use, we just went through a huge Go Live where we deployed 7 apps all at once and the quick ability to fix a bug and approve the PR then get it into Prod by simply pushing a button was amazing.
 ## Git Commands
 - Actually I rarely ever use Git Commands I use the GitHub Extension in Visual Studio but I've used command line a little bit.
 	- Functions I use with the GitHub Extension: Push, Fetch, Pull, Squash, Merge, Commit, Clone, branches etc.